0xPolygonID/docs/docs/quick-start-demo.md

     <img width="500" src={useBaseUrl("img/quick-start-demo/create-credential.png")}></img>
 </div>

-4. Click on **Create Credential Link** to be presented with a Universal Link and a Deep Link to the credential offer, along with a QR code configured for these links.
+4. Click on **Create Credential Link** to be presented with links and a QR code configured for these links to claim the credential.

+    :::info

+    Two link types are created, one for the Web App and another for the Mobile App:
+    - Deep Link supports the Mobile Wallet App only
+    - The [<ins>Universal Link</ins>](/docs/wallet/universal-links.md) supports the Web App only

     The QR code can be scanned directly with the Privado ID Wallet app, that is, the Mobile App.

-    :::info

-    When the user interacts with the [<ins>Universal Link</ins>](/docs/wallet/universal-links.md), it will launch the Privado ID Web Wallet in the browser or Privado ID Wallet app in case of a mobile phone displaying the credential offer to claim the credential.
-The Deep link supports the Mobile Wallet App.

     :::